jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 This makes both the `light` and the `dark` themes available.
 You can also write your own custom theme for the AdaptableBlotter - see the section below for this.

-A theme is basically a collection of css variables that the AdaptableBlotter exposes, and you can customize.
+A theme is basically a collection of css variables that the AdaptableBlotter exposes, and you can customise.
 You can have more css theme files imported in the app without them overriding each-other.

 When the AdaptableBlotter applies a theme, it sets the `ab--theme-<THEME_NAME>` css className on the document HTML element - so only one theme will be applied at any given time.